Looking for some family-friendly hikes near Philadelphia! We’ve got you covered!

 Pulpit Rock and Pinnacle Trail

-Are you interested in hiking part of the Appalachian Trail?
-Then we recommend the Pulpit/Pinnacle Trail.
+Are you interested in hiking on part of the Appalachian Trail?
+Then, we recommend the Pulpit/Pinnacle Trail.
 For a shorter hike (about 5 miles round trip), you can hike to Pulpit Rock and enjoy some beautiful vistas of the mountains and valleys below.

 Do you have the whole day to hike?
 Continue to the trail to the Pinnacle, adding another 4.5 miles to your round trip length.